FunctionalEpigeneticsLab/Preeclampsia_cfDNAme/README.md

 ## Analysis

-Scripts for differential methylation analysis can be found in the folder `diffmethyl`.
+For differential methylation related analyses, please see the folder `diffmethyl`.

-Scripts for preeclampsia prediction model building can be found in the folder `classification`.
+For preeclampsia prediction related analyses, please see the folder `classification`.